vdionysio/vdionysio/README.md

 ### Hi there 👋

-- :desktop_computer: I’m currently working on a project using Sequelize, Node, Express and React to create a web system for data management of submerged aquatic vegetation in the context of <a href="https://rebentos.org/" target="_blank">ReBentos</a>.
+- :desktop_computer: I'm currently working at Wipro as an Entry Level Software Developer.
-- :seedling: I’m currently developing my back-end skills.
+- :seedling: I have deep interest in back-end development using SpringBoot and NodeJS.
 - Check my portfolio <a href="https://portfolio-vdionysio.vercel.app/" target="_blank">here</a>

 <div>